snapsinazfs/snapsinazfs/README.md

  that is sanoid release 2.1.0 plus all sanoid master branch commits up to [jimsalterjrs/sanoid@55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0](https://github.com/jimsalterjrs/sanoid/commit/55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0)

- I have been making various minor enhancements along the way, so far, especially in the area of configuration, to help make things more versatile and help keep configurations more logically organized, in a hierarchical fashion, which at least makes sense to me, since file systems are naturally hierarchical, and PERL sanoid already builds a hierarchical configuration from its flat configuration files.
+ I have been making various minor enhancements along the way, so far, especially in the area of configuration, which is now going to depend on native facilities provided by ZFS, via user properties.\
+ This will keep all of the zfs-related configuration in ZFS itself, and will make the settings and how they are going to apply to each dataset much easier both for the user and also for me, in developing Sanoid.net.

+ I originally started off by using an entirely JSON configuration, which was nice in a lot of ways and made hierarchical configuration easier to achieve in code, but creating a robust and user-proof configuration system has rapidly become a larger time consumer than the rest of the application, with plenty of potential pitfalls, especially with inheritance of settings and in deciding where, in the hierarchy, and on which elements a setting should exist.
+If the settings are stored in ZFS itself, there are already well-defined rules around inheritance, and retrieval of those properties is quick and efficient and very easy to code for, as Sanoid.net won't have to parse a user-friendly configuration and then turn it into a meaningful runtime configuration.

  #### Long-Term Goals

  I intend to, at some point, implement some functionality that PERL sanoid/syncoid currently depends on external utilities for, such as sending snapshots to remote machines, as native calls within the application, using sockets, openssl, etc, as appropriate.
 Same goes for compression of send streams.

  I also want to build Sanoid.net to eventually support running as a daemon, which could have various advantages, such as more consistent and reliable timestamps (since it will not depend on systemd timers to run) and anything else that having a long-running resident process may provide.

  #### Long-Term Lofty Goals